The Changing Narcissist

 Self Reflection

-Not the “What Ifs” or anything like that.
-It was the realization of what I allowed to happen.
-I accepted the mistreatment for 30 years thinking it was normal behavior since I grew up with a Narcissistic Father.
+Over the past few weeks, I have done quite a bit of this myself.
+Not the “What Ifs” or anything like that, but truly processing the reality of narcissistic abuse and realizing what I allowed to happen.
+I accepted the mistreatment for 30 years thinking it was normal behavior since I grew up with a Narcissistic Father.”

 Anyone who has experienced the discard knows the pain; it is like nothing you have ever endured.